chatch/xcat/README.md

 A tool for doing cross chain atomic trades via a [cli](src/cli) or [api](src/protocol.js).

 ## Protocol

 Stellar XLM <-> Ethereum ETH
  * [protocol_stellar_xlm_to_ethereum_eth.md](docs/protocol_stellar_xlm_to_ethereum_eth.md)
  * [protocol-scenario1.js](integration-test/protocol-scenario1.js) - script that walks through scenario 1 of the protocol

 Stellar Asset <-> Ethereum ERC20 Token
  * [protocol_stellar_asset_to_ethereum_erc20.md](docs/protocol_stellar_asset_to_ethereum_erc20.md) TODO

+## Progress

+Native Token Swap (XLM <-> ETH)
+- [x] Protocol API Scenario 1 (Stellar side initiated)
+- [ ] Protocol API Scenario 2 (Ethereum side initiated)
+- [x] CLI Scenario 1 (Stellar side initiated)
+- [ ] CLI Scenario 2 (Ethereum side initiated)

+The protocol for trades initiated from the Stellar side is working as demonstrated by this [script](integration-test/protocol-scenario1.js) which exercises both parties along the path of least resistance.
+More testing is required around refunds and edge cases.
+The command line interface (see below) also works for the simple case where each party follows the protocol.

+Asset to Token Swap (Asset <-> ERC20)
+- [ ] TODO!

 ## Trade.json